January 1996 (1st Revision)

 The Code of Federal Regulations permits employers to select from among several options relative to the procedures to be followed in the event of a fire in a work area depending on whether or not fire extinguishers are provided and if designated personnel have been trained in their use.
 The VIMS/SMS policy is that buildings and vehicles shall be evacuated upon discovery of a fire and that only those persons who have received proper training in the use of portable fire extinguishers shall attempt to fight the fire in its early stages if it can be controlled.

 Fires aboard vessels are a special situations in which evacuation, that is abandoning the vessel, might not be the best initial course of action.
 Actions to be taken in response to a fire aboard a vessel underway shall be determined by the vessel captain or operator.
-In making such decisions, the captain or operator shall put the highest priority on protection of all persons from harm with protection of equipment, including the vessel itself, being secondary to the protection and safety of persons.
+In making such decisions, the captain or operator shall put the highest priority on protection of all persons from harm with protection of equipment, including the vessel itself, being secondary.

 B. Evacuation Policy